-The power of the Roman Catholic Church is clearly evident here.
-Even if you’re not Catholic or religious, it’s impressive!
+The power of the Roman Catholic Church is clearly evident here — even if you’re not Catholic or religious, it’s impressive!

-Here you will see the ruins of what was once the most powerful country in the world for, how many centuries?I never get enough of this view and I always take friends there.
+Here you will see the ruins of what was once the most powerful country in the world!
+I never get enough of this view, and I always take friends there.

 There’s something quintessentially Roman about this.
 You must do it!
 I ended up on the back of a scooter with a total stranger.
 Call me crazy.
 I am here to tell the tale, and obviously came through unscathed.
 You don’t have to be as daring as I was, as now there are many companies that will rent you one.
 You can even go on scooter tours.

-This is a classic Roman dish the sauce is made with tomatoes, black pepper, a bit of red pepper flake, and pork jowl or pancetta.
-When I asked for a typical Roman dish, this is what I was served.
+This is a classic Roman dish. the sauce is made with tomatoes, black pepper, a bit of red pepper flake, and pork jowl or pancetta.
+I tried this on my first visit to Rome.
 Molto Italiano!

 Or, drink whatever you like, but do it the Italian way.
 If you stand at the bar, you’re more likely to strike up a conversation with a local and you can practice your Italian.
 Note: only the tourists sit down.

->This is a bridge of great historical and religious significance; it’s worth it to get up early before the crowds arrive.
-And gazing upon rows of Bernini’s sublime angels lining the bridge first thing in the morning may make you feel even closer to God.
+>This is a bridge of great historical and religious significance — it’s worth it to get up early before the crowds arrive.
+Who knows, perhaps gazing upon Bernini’s sublime angels lining the bridge first thing in the morning may make you feel even closer to God.

 What are your most memorable moments in Rome?